Causes of miscarriage

-If a miscarriage happens during the first trimester of pregnancy (the first three months), it is usually due to problems with the unborn baby (foetus).
+If a miscarriage happens during the first trimester of pregnancy (the first three months), it's usually caused by problems with the unborn baby (foetus).
+About three in every four miscarriages happen during this period.

-If a miscarriage happens during the second trimester of pregnancy (between weeks 14 and 26), it is usually the result of an underlying health condition in the mother.
+If a miscarriage happens during the second trimester of pregnancy (between weeks 14 and 26), it may be the result of an underlying health condition in the mother.

 First trimester miscarriages